64jcl/boosterblaster/README.md

 # Folder structure:
 ```
 bin/         Binary output folder
 lib/         Library asm files
 res/         Resources like charsets and sprites
 design/      Design of charsets and sprites
 docs/        Some helping documents for coding
 examples/    A couple of 6502 code examples
+assignments/ Solutions to the 4 assignments including full game
+main.asm     The actual game code but with 4 empty functions as assignments
 ```

 # Some tools we recommend